NVG lighting system design process

 The design process starts with an in-depth understanding of all requirements for the lights, including their “normal”, non-NVG related functions, and the performance parameters required to permit their safe and effective use in the presence of NVGs.
 This frequently requires a careful balance between intensity, colour and NVG compatibility.

-The performance requirements are defined in the UK Defence Standard Def Stan 02-587 Part 3, originally drafted by Consolite.
+The performance requirements for NVG operations are defined in the UK Defence Standard Def Stan 02-587 Part 3, originally drafted by Consolite.
 This separates lights into various categories according to function and location on the ship, and covers all light types that could be visible to NVG-aided aircrew.
 It also takes account of the needs of ship’s staff who may or may not be using NVGs.

 Broadly the categories are: